bio-ontology-research-group/indigena/README.md

 ## 3. Knowledge Graph Embeddings (Python)

-This approach uses mOWL and PyKEEN to project the ontology to triples, train KGE models, and evaluate gene-disease associations by comparing phenotype embeddings.
+This approach uses mOWL to project ontology into triples and PyKEEN to train KGE models.
+We use W&B to track experiments.
+Therefore, before running `kge.py`, change the entity name in `wandb.init` to you W&B username.

 ### Run basic KGE model:
 ```bash